greenwolfe/OpenLab/README.txt

 blocks in calendar???  keeping track of sort orders (both calendar and activities in main list and todo items )?
 4)  Reassessment - make activities for: go over past assessment, additional practice, and the test date itself available to drag to the calendar.
 Hover text is standards list. ... or just keep track of this on that reassessment's page in the todo list or the notes and drag it several places on the calendar.
-6)  add school calendar and meeting category to third tab **5)  Teacher view - all fields editable, drag assessment to main activities list (? or just require students to build their assessment and put it in their calendar?), groups students where possible, add student's names to title of calendar events.
+6)  add school calendar and meeting category to third tab **5)  Teacher view - drag assessment to main activities list (? or just require students to build their assessment and put it in their calendar?)
 9)  meetings dragged to calendar should be a hyperlink opening to form . with links, purpose, and comments (just use the same activity form for all activities? yes!)
 10)  Make it an SBG gradebook ??? by allowing LOM's and comments, click on standard to see it's history.  click on assessment to see it's LOM's and comments, hover on assessment to see it's standards and LOM's, show LOM's in standards tab so organized by model,